iamcynthia/MSc-courseworks/README.txt

-README

-- Computer Programming Coursework
+- Computer Programming Coursework 2019/12

 - The coursework is to address several type of files such as XML, CSV and JSON files.